 - You must file suit to enforce your lien within six (6) months of it being filed and you must wait thirty (30) days after the lien is filed to file suit.

 How to Have a Valid Bond Claim in Nevada:

 - Payment bonds are required on public projects of more than $100,000.

 - Place 3* and below Contractors and Material Suppliers must send notice to the Place 1* Contractor within thirty (30) days of first work and/or supplying materials.

 - Place 3* and below Contractors and Material Suppliers must send notice of unpaid amounts to the Place 1* Contractor within ninety (90) days of last work performed and/or material supplied.

 - You must bring suit to enforce your bond claim within one (1) year from the date the last work was performed and/or material supplied.

 If you work in Nevada, filing your liens in accordance with the above rules is integral.
 Your company’s continuation is relying on your ability to bring in income, and construction liens are your leverage.
-If you want to get your hands on Nevada’s lien forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your construction lien or bond, and do it the right way, contact a professional Nevada lien attorney who is experienced with construction law to take care of it for you.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Get paid what you are owed.
 File your construction lien the right way, take care of your bonds on the front end, and protect the future of your company.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,